-In fall of 2013-2014 42 percent of Carleton's 2,023 students came from the Midwest, 21 percent from the West, 19 percent from the East, 8 percent from the South, and 10 percent from outside the United States.
+In fall of 2014-2015 40 percent of Carleton's 2,042 students came from the Midwest, 23 percent from the West, 19 percent from the East, 8 percent from the South, and 10 percent from outside the United States.
 Approximately 24 percent are African American, Asian, Native Hawaiian/Pacific Islander, Hispanic, Native American or of two or more races.
 55 percent of Carleton students receive institutional need-based aid.
-Carleton has 215 full-time faculty, and all permanent faculty have a doctorate or a terminal degree in their field.
+Carleton has 211 full-time faculty, and over 99% of all permanent faculty have a doctorate or a terminal degree in their field.
 The overall student/faculty ratio is 9:1.
-The average class size is 17, in the fall of 2013, 66 percent of class sections had under 20 students, and 2 classes had over 50 students.
+The average class size is 17.
+In the fall of 2014, 71 percent of class sections had under 20 students, and 3 classes had over 50 students.
 Each year, students can choose from approximately 1000 courses in 33 majors and several interdisciplinary programs.
-74 percent of students in the 2013 graduating class participated in off-campus study for Carleton credit at least once during their undergraduate years, with study in 60 countries.
+78 percent of students in the 2014 graduating class participated in off-campus study for Carleton credit at least once during their undergraduate years, with study in 53 countries.

-In the fall of 2013, 96.0 percent of the cohort of 2012 first-year students returned to Carleton.
-In accordance with the Higher Education Act of 1965, as amended, the six-year graduation rate for the cohort that entered in fall, 2007 is 92.1 percent, and 89.6 percent of that cohort graduated in four years or less.
-Of the cohort that entered in fall 2005, 92.6 percent graduated within eight years of entering Carleton.
+In the fall of 2014, 96.8 percent of the cohort of 2013 first-year students returned to Carleton.
+In accordance with the Higher Education Act of 1965, as amended, the six-year graduation rate for the cohort that entered in fall, 2008 is 93.1 percent, and 91.0 percent of that cohort graduated in four years or less.
+Of the cohort that entered in fall 2006, 93.9 percent graduated within eight years of entering Carleton.
 Questions related to this report should be directed to Carleton's Office of Institutional Research and Assessment at (507) 222-4284.

 According to the 2013 Alumni Surveys, 33% of graduates said that they had participated in graduate or professional study within one year of graduation, and 81% had done so within ten years.
 The six most common fields of study for Carleton graduates since 1990 have been: law (11%), medicine (8%), education (4%), history (2%), business administration (2%), and chemistry (2%).
 Carleton ranks third among nearly 600 baccalaureate-level colleges in graduates who have earned doctoral degrees in academic fields between 1966 and 2011.
 In that period, according the National Science Foundation Survey of Earned Doctorates, Carleton graduates earned 2,939 academic doctorates, including 563 in the life sciences, 519 in humanities, 468 in physical sciences, 390 in the social sciences.
 223 in psychology, and 216 in geosciences.
-In 2013, Carleton ranked third among small colleges in the number of Peace Corps volunteers.
-From 2000 to 2013, Carleton graduates have won 96 National Science Foundation Graduate Fellowships, 87 Fulbright Fellowships, 20 Watson Fellowships, 11 Goldwater Scholarships, and 2 Rhodes Scholarships.
-The most common fields of employment for graduates since 1990 have been: business/finance/sales (21%); higher education (11%); healthcare

-(10%); and science/lab research (10%).
+In 2014, Carleton ranked second among small colleges in the number of Peace Corps volunteers.
+From 2000 to 2014, Carleton graduates have won 104 National Science Foundation Graduate Fellowships, 91 Fulbright Fellowships, 21 Watson Fellowships, 13 Goldwater Scholarships, and 2 Rhodes Scholarships.
+The most common fields of employment for graduates since 1990 have been: business/finance/sales (21%); higher education (11%); healthcare (11%); elementary/secondary education (9%); and science/lab research (8%).
 For more detailed breakdowns of post-Carleton and employment by undergraduate major, see: http://apps.carleton.edu/career/employmentpostcarleton/.